 Music legend, David Crosby is best known for being a founding member of two of the world’s most successful rock bands ever – the iconic, CROSBY, STILLS, NASH & YOUNG – as well as THE BYRDS.

-Crosby, a native Californian, has created songs that resonate as indelible cultural touchstones for more than three generations.
-He serves as the social conscience for the baby-boomer generation – the largest segment of the world’s population.
+Crosby, a native Californian, created songs that resonate as indelible cultural touchstones for more than three generations.
+He served as the social conscience for the baby-boomer generation – the largest segment of the world’s population.

-He eloquently writes and sings about societal issues on iconic songs he wrote and co-wrote including “Wooden Ships”, “Almost Cut My Hair”, “Guinnevere”, “Shadow Captain”, “In My Dreams” and “Déjà Vu”.
+He eloquently wrote and sang about societal issues on iconic songs he wrote and co-wrote including “Wooden Ships”, “Almost Cut My Hair”, “Guinnevere”, “Shadow Captain”, “In My Dreams” and “Déjà Vu”.

 Crosby, in addition to performing with Stephen Stills, Graham Nash, and Neil Young, has performed with and collaborated with dozens of world renowned artists including Joni Mitchell, James Taylor, Jackson Browne, Bonnie Raitt, Pink Floyd’s David Gilmour, Elton John, Carole King, Bob Dylan, Marc Cohn, Jack Johnson, Paul Simon, Melissa Etheridge, and Phil Collins,

-With a global fan base in the millions, Crosby has one of the most recognizable faces on the planet.
-“Croz” (as his friends call him) has remained at the forefront of music and social change for over five decades.
+With a global fan base in the millions, Crosby had one of the most recognizable faces on the planet.
+“Croz” (as his friends called him) has remained at the forefront of music and social change for over five decades.
 His towering influence and ability to capture the spirit of our times in his music persists.